MicrosoftDocs/executable-docs/scenarios/azure-aks-docs/articles/aks/postgresql-ha-overview.md

 :::image source="./media/postgresql-ha-overview/architecture-diagram.png" alt-text="Diagram of CNPG architecture." lightbox="./media/postgresql-ha-overview/architecture-diagram.png":::

 > [!NOTE]
-> The CNPG operator supports only *one database per cluster*.
-Plan accordingly for applications that require data separation at the database level.
+> For applications that require data separation at the database level, you can add more databases with postInitSQL commands and similar.
+It is not currently possible with the CNPG operator to add more databases in a declarative way.
+[Learn more](https://github.com/cloudnative-pg/cloudnative-pg) about the CNPG operator.

 ## Next steps